puppetlabs/puppetlabs-apache/README.md

 #### Configuring IP-based virtual hosts

 You can configure [IP-based virtual hosts][] to listen on any port and have them respond to requests on specific IP addresses.
-In this example, we set the server to listen on ports 80 and 81 because the example virtual hosts are _not_ declared with a [`port`][] parameter:
+In this example, the server listens on ports 80 and 81, because the example virtual hosts are _not_ declared with a [`port`][] parameter:

 ``` puppet
 apache::listen { '80': }